Stalking / Cyberstalking

 Lawyer for Stalking / Cyberstalking Arrests in Georgetown, TX

 Have you been charged with alleged stalking or cyberstalking in Central Texas?
 No matter how confident you are in your innocence, do not say anything to authorities without legal counsel.
-Contact Law Office of Price & Wiggins, P.C. as soon as possible.
+Contact Law Office of Michael J. Price, P.C. as soon as possible.

 Michael J. Price is an experienced criminal defense attorney in Georgetown who represents clients accused of domestic violence offenses in Killeen, Leander, Round Rock, Taylor, Temple, and many surrounding areas of Williamson County and Bell County.
 Call (512) 354-1880 today to have our lawyer provide a complete evaluation of your case during a free, confidential consultation.